jorritfolmer/puppet-splunk/README.md

   Optional.
 Used to configure the deployment server as a deploymentclient.
   This is useful if you want to retain one central deployment server instead of multiple, for example one for each DMZ.
 Defaults to undef.

+#### `repositorylocation`

+  Optional.
+Used to configure the location on the deployment client where the incoming apps from the deployment server are stored.
+Use `master-apps` or `shcluster/apps` if you want to use the deployment server to also deploy to intermediate locations on the cluster master or search head deployer.

 #### `phonehomeintervalinsec`